Skip to main content

 JoAnna graduated from Indiana University with a bachelor’s degree in Nonprofit Management and earned her master’s in Philanthropic Studies through the IU Lilly Family School of Philanthropy in Indianapolis.

-Keva Rop Keva Rop Director of Finance and Operations See Full Bio
+Keva Rop, a woman with short red hair Keva Rop Director of Finance and Operations See Full Bio

 Keva Rop